accesscode-2-1/ice-cream-sandwich/unit-0/week-1.md

 * How does this think piece relate to access code?

 ### TODOs
+- become more famliar with the syntax of Java
+- continue to gain more familiarility with using Git for projects

 ### Extra comments / Anything you want your program managers to know